18 Actors Who Looked Unrecognizable in Major Movies

 Marion Cotillard as…

-Another actress on this list who took an Oscar home for her troubles, Marion Cotillard won the award in 2008.
+Another actor on this list who took an Oscar home for her troubles, Marion Cotillard won the award in 2008.

 Edith Piaf in La Vie en Rose